 The Syphon output from Mbox works automatically.
 The Mbox application creates and advertises its Syphon sources, making them available to other applications.
 Simply launch the other application, look for Syphon sources, then select the desired source.

-Mbox Designer and Mbox Studio+ create one Syphon source for the Global Surface, each layer and all outputs.
-Mbox Studio and Mini only create Syphon sources for the Global Surface and all outputs.
+Mbox Designer and Mbox Studio+ creates Syphon sources for the Global Surface, each output, and each layer.
+Mbox Studio and Mini only create Syphon sources for the Global Surface and each output.